Psiphon-Inc/psiphon-automation/README.md

 - Temp-transport failover (like, one of the transports actually failing) might not be behaving correctly.
 Test.

+- Maybe now, maybe future: Remember which method worked last time for extra-transport requests, and skip to it next time.

 ----END ssh-with-no-handshake NOTES----
 Overview
 --------------------------------------------------------------------------------